geek-cookbook/geek-cookbook/manuscript/recipes/mqtt.md

 hero: Kubernetes.
 The hero we deserve.

-!!! danger "This recipe is a work in progress"
     This recipe is **incomplete**, and is featured to align the [patrons](https://www.patreon.com/funkypenguin)'s "premix" repository with the cookbook.  "_premix_" is a private git repository available to [all Patreon patrons](https://www.patreon.com/funkypenguin), which includes all the necessary .yml files for all published recipes.
 This means that patrons can launch any recipe with just a ```git pull``` and a ```kubectl create -f *.yml```

     So...
 There may be errors and inaccuracies.
 Jump into [Discord](http://chat.funkypenguin.co.nz) if you're encountering issues